 Customer service is one of the most important parts of a successful business.
+If you want to provide an excellent customer service, you can look at how BPOs in the Philippines handle every customer concern.
+They make sure to establish business-customer relationship by providing excellent customer experience.
 Not only does good customer service improve your customer retention rate, but it also acts as a free advertisement to prospective customers.
 If you impress a customer they are more likely to tell others about your business and even write a favorable review for your business.
 Here’s how to improve your customer service.

 Nail first impressions